enniovilla/project-1-ci/README.md

 ### The Courses Page

-On this page the user can see the description of the courses, the start and end date, as well as the button that takes them to the sign up page under each of the posters.
+On this page the user can see the description of the courses, the start and end date, as well as the button that takes them to the sign-up page under each of the posters.
 ![MTB Courses Page](documentation/courses-page.gif)

 ### Gallery Page